 —Muriel Rukeyser, The Speed of Darkness

-In 2019, REAL began soliciting NPS community members’ stories about their experiences of race, racism, and whiteness in our district.
+In 2019, REAL began soliciting NPS community members’ stories about their experiences of race, racism, and anti-racism in our district.
 Since then, a lot has emerged in stories shared with us by students, educators, and parents/caregivers: hope, resistance, solidarity.
 Hurt, fear, anxiety.
 Gratitude.
 Disappointment.
 Surprise.

 Sharing our experiences can help us understand each other and the landscape.
 It can clue us into what is needed if we’re to build a school district that is anti-racist in practice.
 A district that has genuine acceptance, respect, and love for all people as a recognizable part of its identity.